 Nicholas Kaufmann is the author of the Stoker finalist novella General Slocum's Gold (Burning Effigy, 2007) and the Shirley Jackson and ITW Thriller finalist novella Chasing the Dragon (ChiZine, 2010).
-He also wrote the 3rd book in the Gabriel Hunt series, Hunt at World's End (Dorchester, 2009; Titan Books rerelease, 2014), Dying Is My Business (St. Martin's Griffin, 2013), and Die and Stay Dead (St. Martin's Griffin, forthcoming September 2014).
+He also wrote the third book in the Gabriel Hunt series, Hunt at World's End (Dorchester, 2009; Titan Books re-release, 2014).
+His other books include Dying Is My Business (St. Martin's Griffin, 2013), Die and Stay Dead (St. Martin's Griffin, 2014), and In the Shadow of the Axe (Crossroad Press, 2016).
 He is the editor of Jack Haringa Must Die!
-Twenty-Eight Tales of Madness, Terror and Strictly Grammatical Murder (Merricat, 2008), a fundraising anthology on behalf of the Shirley Jackson Awards in which Jackson Advisory Board member Jack M. Haringa meets ever more colorful demises at the hands of numerous notable authors, including Laird Barron, Paul G. Tremblay, John Langan, and Craig Shaw Gardner.
+Twenty-Eight Tales of Madness, Terror and Strictly Grammatical Murder (Merricat, 2008), a fundraising anthology on behalf of the Shirley Jackson Awards -- in which Jackson Advisory Board member Jack M. Haringa meets ever more colorful demises at the hands of numerous notable authors, including Laird Barron, Paul G. Tremblay, John Langan, and Craig Shaw Gardner.

 He wrote popular monthly columns on the horror and dark fantasy genres for two websites, Fear Zone and The Internet Review of Science Fiction.
-In addition, his non-fiction has appeared in On Writing Horror (Castle, ed.), Dark Scribe, Annabelle, Fantastic Metropolis, Hellnotes, and Rue Morgue.
+In addition, his nonfiction has appeared in On Writing Horror (Castle, ed.), Dark Scribe, Fantastic Metropolis, Hellnotes, Nightmare Magazine, All Things Urban Fantasy, SF Signal, Fantasy Magazine, and Rue Morgue.
 He has served on the Board of Trustees for the Horror Writers Association and is a member of the International Thriller Writers.